 To those who maintain the right relationship, God will favor them with a clear revelation of Himself, thus making faith that much more solid, because how well one knows God is at the very heart and core of "perfect faith."

-There is an anomaly there, because those are the very people who receive the greatest reward, but they aren't doing it to earn it.
+There is an anomaly there, because those are the very people who receive the greatest reward, but they are not doing it to earn it.
 They allow God, within the relationship, to bless them as He sees fit, and they will accept, humbly and thankfully, whatever He chooses to give.
-It's quite an attitude.
-It's one of very great purity.
+It is quite an attitude.
+It is one of very great purity.

 There are other aspects of faith besides this particular understanding, and works will aid considerably in building an enduring faith.
 Many of us I think are weak in these areas, and thus weak in the elements that will perfect faith.
-I'm going to go through several of them here that will help us to build upon the understanding of the right relationship that we need with God in order to have the faith that will please Him.
-Two of these that I'm going to mention are ones that require meditation.
+I am going to go through several of them here that will help us to build upon the understanding of the right relationship that we need with God in order to have the faith that will please Him.
+Two of these that I am going to mention are ones that require meditation.

 Recognition: The intellectual belief in the existence of something.